-Sideburn style has had a lot of turns over the years.
+Sideburn styles have had a lot of turns over the years.
 There was an era when people just couldn’t have enough of the hairstyle.
 But the trend seemed to have reduced in the past few years.
-In trend or not, sideburn is a style that men can rock with any look.
+In trend or not, sideburns are a style men can rock with any look.

 Successfully pulling off a sideburn style mainly depends on the length of your hair.
 Here are a few tips, tricks, and styles to rock the sideburn this season.

 Sideburns should ideally be trimmed when they begin looking puffy.
 Since they are very easy to mess up, ask a barber to trim them in a way that you get more time between cuts and are not forced to do it at home, which might result in you messing it up.